Glücksburg Castle: Garden

-The garden area is open all year round and accessible to visitors free of charge.

-Rose garden

-The Glücksburger Rosarium was set up in 1990 and 1991 right next to the palace garden, on the site of the former palace gardening facility.
-The former gardener's house forms the focal point.
-In the rosarium over 500 historical, English, climbing and wild roses are cultivated on an area of just under one hectare.

-The rosarium is no longer part of the public castle grounds and is privately managed, so access is chargeable.

 Castle pond

 The castle pond was artificially created in the 16th century by damming the water of the Schwennau and Munkbrarupau.
 It was supposed to protect the castle and at the same time served as a fish pond for food supply.
 As a result of the flooding, the former monastery grounds sank completely, the castle and the outer bailey were both completely surrounded by water after the complex was completed.
 Over the centuries, sediment created a permanent connection between the castle and the outer bailey.

 In 1962, 1969 and most recently in 2005, the pond was drained so that renovation work could be carried out on the palace facades.
 The foundations of the monastery church and the remains of a hypocaust system were discovered and excavations were made.
 Some of the exhibits from the excavations are on display in the castle.